Founding Program Director, Doctor of Physical Therapy

 - Administrative experience (including program planning and implementation, personnel management, evaluation and budgeting)

 - A record of scholarship and history of teaching and service

 - 6 years of full time higher education experience and a minimum of 3 years full-time experience in a physical therapist education program

 About The Institution

-The University of Louisiana at Monroe seeks students who find value in our programs and prepares them to compete, succeed, and contribute in an ever-changing global society through a transformative education.
-The University of Louisiana at Monroe has followed a course of vigorous growth in its transition from a junior college to an institution offering a comprehensive range of undergraduate and graduate degree programs.
+The University of Louisiana Monroe seeks students who find value in our programs and prepares them to compete, succeed, and contribute in an ever-changing global society through a transformative education.
+The University of Louisiana Monroe has followed a course of vigorous growth in its transition from a junior college to an institution offering a comprehensive range of undergraduate and graduate degree programs.
 The Graduate School was established in 1961 to offer master's degrees.
 In the Fall of 1967 the Education Specialist degree was first offered and in 1983 the Specialist in School Psychology degree was added.
 The Graduate School established the Doctor of Philosophy degree in Pharmacy December of 1967.
 In the Fall of 1996, the Doctor of Philosophy in Marriage and Family Therapy admitted the first class of students.
-In 1999, the University officially changed its name to The University of Louisiana at Monroe.
+In 1999, the University officially changed its name to The University of Louisiana Monroe.

 About The Community